Yiiipu/SimplePDF/README.md

 ## How to use
-1. Install [this](SimplePDF.dmg) .dmg file.
-This is a versin noterized by Apple.
+1. Install [this](SimplePDF_v1.1.dmg) .dmg file.
+This is a latest versin noterized by Apple.
 2. Click-open the app, and set your OpenAI API key in settings.
 3. To open your file, you can either set SimplePDF as a default app for PDFs, or you can right-click the file and select open with SimplePDF.
 4. To enable the chatting with PDF function, you need to set up a local server following the guide from [this repo](https://github.com/bhaskatripathi/pdfGPT).
 It is the well-known pdfGPT.
 In short, you download the files in that repo with all the dependencies, and run "lc-serve deploy local api" in termminal to start the local server.
 For M1 mac, please use Conda.